Genusbiz/docs/github-contribution-code-and-custom-template.md

 # GitHub contribution code and custom template

+TODO - update this section.
 The release build of docs it build using the exported template.
 When a new versions of DocFX is released, there may be changes that are not effectuated without updating *_exported_templates*.
 The exported template contains some customized code for showing contributors.
 Below is a step by step procedure for updating the exported template.
 All changes are done locally, tested and pushed to the repository.

 ## Local backup (optional)
 Copy the folder *_exported_templates* to a temporary location for backup and base for code changes.